 Each type comes with specific travel card benefits, and choosing the right one depends on your travel style and financial goals.

-Now that you understand the basics let’s move on to the top five benefits of using travel cards—each backed by practical tips and real-world insights.
+Now that you understand the basics, let’s move on to the top five benefits of using travel cards—each backed by practical tips and real-world insights.

 Real-life example: Imagine you’re in Barcelona, and your wallet gets stolen.
-A prepaid card with emergency support can help you get a new card or emergency cash within hours—saving your trip from total disaster.
+A prepaid card with emergency support can help you get a new card or emergency cash within hours, saving your trip from total disaster.

 The peace of mind alone makes this benefit invaluable.

 Next, discuss currency exchange, where travel cards can save you hundreds of dollars.
+No need to bother looking for a good money changer anymore.
+Some cards give pretty good exchange rates and no additional fees!

 Example: Suppose you’re spending €2,000 in Italy.
 A card with no foreign transaction fees saves you about $60 instantly.